jcheroske/react-with-timer-hoc/README.md

     }
   }
 ) : HigherOrderComponent
 ```
 Creates an HOC, optionally configured with a `config` object.
 This HOC
 will pass props to its wrapped instance (See below for a
 description of each prop).
 The timer will be canceled if the
 `componentWillUnmount` lifecycle callback is invoked.

-#### HOC configuration options
+### HOC configuration options

 * `delay`: Optional.
 Number of milliseconds, after timer is started,
   before timer will expire.
 If omitted, must be passed in as a prop,
   or passed as an argument to `startTimer()`
 * `onTimeout`: Optional.
 Function to be called when timer expires.
   Invoked with the current props object.
+If omitted, must be passed
+  in as a prop.
 * `options`: Optional.
 An object with zero or more of the following keys:
   * `startOnMount`: If true, the timer will be started when
     `componentWillMount()` is called.